Supporting Educators • Promoting Learning

 I recently came across an article by Elizabeth Gilbert of the University of West Virginia and Nina Strohminger of Yale University presenting their findings that only a third of published psychology research is reliable.

-We might well speculate as to why such a body of inaccurate “research” is being published; certainly there are important questions here.
+We might well speculate as to why such a body of inaccurate “research” is being published.
 And let’s be clear that it is academics themselves who are drawing attention to the problem, and expressing frustration.

-If psychological and medical research are this unreliable, shouldn’t we also be concerned about the “research” that underpins educational theories and methods?
+And if research in medicine and psychology are this unreliable, shouldn’t we equally be concerned about the research that informs educational theories and methods?

 What is research?